l0l869/Multi-Resets/README.md

 - **keyDelay**: Delay (in milliseconds) between world creation clicks.
 Set it to or above 50 for verification.
 - **numInstances**: Number of instances.
 Recommended amount: Total Logical Processors / 4.
 - **layoutDimensions**: The arrangement of instances (x, y).
+- **threadsUsage**: The precentage of CPU threads the instances will utilise.

 - **timerActivated**: Enable or disable the timer.
 Set to `true` or `false`.
 - **anchor**: The anchor point for the timer placement.
 Options: `TopLeft`, `TopRight`, `BottomLeft`, `BottomRight`.